Machu Picchu

 Day 9: Galápagos Islands / Disembark Ship / Guayaquil / Lima, Peru

 Depart Galápagos this morning and fly to Lima, Peru, via Guayaquil.
-Check into the Belmond Miraflores Park, set on a wide promenade overlooking the Pacific, where we spend two nights.
+Check into the Belmond Miraflores Park, set on a wide promenade overlooking the Pacific, where you’ll spend two nights.

 Meals Included: Breakfast, Lunch